Flies & Dead Rats

 The Fascinating World of Blow Flies: A Comprehensive Guide To The Flies Found On and Around Dead Rats!

-Discover how blow flies help get rid of the smell and dead bodies of rats and other dead animals in and around your home.
+Discover how dead rat flies or blow flies help get rid of the smell and dead bodies of rats and other dead animals in and around your home.
 Blow flies might be your best friends?

-There are estimated to be over 100,000 different species, yet only a small proportion are considered important pests, both as a nuisance and as vectors of disease.
+There are estimated to be over 100,000 different species, yet only a small proportion are considered important pests, both as a nuisance and as vectors of disease (distribution of bacteria, viruses, and other microorganisms).

 Blow Flies: